TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/cros/cmd/cros-tool-runner/doc/cros-tool-runner-local-run.md

 2022/02/17 11:05:27 creating cache on location /tmp/cacheserver
 ```

+Note that you may need to first add default credentials to your chroot.
+If you
+get permission errors in this step, do the following:

+Either run `gcloud auth application-default login` or locate your existing
+.json credentials file.

+In your chroot, copy this file to an accessible location and update the env
+variable GOOGLE_APPLICATION_CREDENTIALS pointing to it.

 ## Remote Forward The Cache Server Port To Your DUT

 * In the example below, the DUT is 127.0.0.1:2223